NoaFilosof08/SEI-project-1/README.md

 ## Challenges
 One of the biggest challenges for me was the collision.
 Once I got it working, I wanted to make it look like an actual collision.
 The idea was that an image would appear for 1 second.
 However, once I did this the image was 'buggy' depending on how aggressive the player is with its shooting, the image sometimes was left over making it confusing for the player.

+## Key Learnings
+One of my biggest worries was working on my own.
+We had only done 3 weeks of coding at this point and I didn't feel to confident to tackle this task alone.
+However, I found that when I worked on my own, I was really good at managing my own time as well as my own expectations.
+I also really enjoyed being able to get really creative and pour some of my personality into the project.
+This project taight me that if it seems a bit scary at first, thats ok, and to just push through and deliver your best.

 ## Future Features
 - Adding 'levels' to the game to make it harder